Syyrion/a-pcb-mill/README.md

 - Lead screws for all axes
   - Increases accuracy
   - Steppers could be geared down for even higher accuracy at the cost of movement speed.
-- Linear Scales for feedback control
-  - Increases accuracy
 - Linear rails for X/Y axes
   - Reduces vibrations
   - Better than cylindrical rods
+- Linear Scales for feedback control
+  - Increases accuracy

 ## Minimum Specifications
-Our mill should be able to produce PCBs with these minimum specs and tolerances
+Our mill should be able to produce PCBs with these minimum specs and tolerances.
+This should satisfy milling requirements for a QFP which is the smallest package that most hoobyists would reasonably encounter.

 - 2-layer milling
 - Minimum track width: 0.25mm
 - Minimum track spacing: 0.25mm
 - Minimum via size: 0.8mm
-- Track width tolerance ±20% (±0.05mm at smallest width)
+- Track width tolerance ±20% (±0.05mm at smallest width.
+Should be possible with lead screws)
+- Minimum build area: 100mmx150mm
+- Maximum CNC base dimensions: 500mmx500mm
+- Maximum CNC height: 400mm (not strict)

 # Goals